justinleewells/pogo-optimizer/README.md

 ```
 Now you should have a webserver running.
 Make sure your phone and computer are connected to the same wireless network.

 Next, check your network settings for your internal ip address.
 Mine was 10.0.1.3.
-Since that was my internal ip address, I'm going to visit 10.0.1.3:3000/ca.pem to accept the certificate.
+So, I'm going to go add 10.0.1.3:8081 as a proxy to my phone.
+Next, I'm going to visit 10.0.1.3:3000/ca.pem to accept the certificate.

 After accepting the certificate, open Pokemon GO on your phone.
 After you can see your character walking around, go to localhost:3000 on your laptop.
 Enjoy.